-Constructing models is a core activity in this project.
-Central researchers into modeling in science education have defined models as "… a representation of a phenomenon initially produced for specific purpose" (Gilbert, Boulter & Elmer, 2000).
-Model construction simplifies the phenomenon of interest based on the future use or the goal of the model; and can serve as an explanatory tool (Gobert & Buckley, 2000).
-Several approaches for modeling complex systems in science education have been introduced (Wilensky & Resnick, 1999; Mandinach & Cline, 1994; Assaraf, Dodick, & Tripto, 2013; Eilam & Poyas, 2010; Liu & Hmelo-Silver, 2009).
-In this study we adopt the agent-based modeling approach (ABM) for modeling complex systems which relies on complexity theory (Bar-Yam, 2003).
-The ABM approach represents systems through their participating entities, assigning them behaviors and interactions.
-Running the simulation has these entities act and interact.
-As a result, an emergent collective pattern can arise bottom-up.
-We selected this viewpoint in the present research because of its generativity both in science and in helping students relate micro and macro levels (Wilensky & Resnick, 1999; Levy & Wilensky, 2009).
+Central researchers studying modeling in science education have defined models as “a representation of a phenomenon initially produced for specific purpose” (Gilbert, Boulter & Elmer, 2000).
+A phenomenon can be simplified by model construction based on its goal or future use and can serve as an explanatory tool (Gobert & Buckley, 2000).
+There are several approaches to modeling complex systems in science education (Wilensky & Resnick, 1999; Mandinach & Cline, 1994; Assaraf, Dodick, & Tripto, 2013; Eilam & Poyas, 2010; Liu & Hmelo-Silver, 2009).
+The agent-based modeling approach (ABM) (Bar-Yam, 2003) relies on complexity theory and represents systems through their participating entities, assigning them behaviors and interactions.
+Simulations permit these entities to act and interact, resulting in an emergent collective pattern arising bottom-up.
+We propose to utilize ABM to model complex systems because it promotes generativity in science and assists students in relating micro and macro levels (Wilensky & Resnick, 1999; Levy & Wilensky, 2009).

-The act of constructing rather than exploring models, is a less common practice in schools, as it requires much support at early stages.
-One might be warded off for several reasons, such as the difficulty in learning and teaching programming, the added time needed for this learning and the question of whether students could represent complex phenomena and reason about them.
-Constructionist research (Constructionism, 1991; Papert, 1980; Sherin, diSessa & Hammer, 1993; Ackermann, 1996; Kafai, Ching & Marshall, 1997; Kafai, 2006) has demonstrated richly expressive forms for constructing models with computation.
-The proposed project uses a visual block-based programming interface.
-The advent of block-based programming has circumvented the problem of learning text-based programming and making it more accessible to younger students in more conventional settings (Weintrop & Wilensky, 2017).
-Block-based programming has provided access to younger students due to its visual features.
-The program resembles a puzzle in the way the blocks fit and “lock” together.
-However, different from a puzzle that has a single complete picture, this is a free-form assembly.
-The visual nature of the blocks, the graphic symbols and the immediate scaffolds that the platform provides help students quickly understand how to use these blocks.
+In schools, constructing models is less common than exploring models because building models requires significant early-stage support.
+Model construction may be discouraged because of the difficulty and time needed to learn and teach programming and the ability of students to represent complex phenomena and reason about them.
+Constructionist research (Constructionism, 1991; Papert, 1980; Sherin, diSessa & Hammer, 1993; Ackermann, 1996; Kafai, Ching & Marshall, 1997; Kafai, 2006) has demonstrated richly expressive forms for constructing computational models.

+The advent of block-based programming circumvents the problem of learning text-based programming (Weintrop & Wilensky, 2017).
+Block-based programming provides access to younger students in conventional settings due to its visual features.
+The program resembles a puzzle with blocks that fit and “lock” together.
+However, block-based programming permits free-form assembly, unlike a puzzle with a single complete picture.
+The visual nature of the blocks, the graphic symbols, and the immediate scaffolds provided by the platform help students to quickly understand the use of the blocks.
+Thus, we propose to use a visual block-based programming interface for our studies of LbM in science learning.

 An Introduction to the project via the Preliminary Results

-Preliminary results are moved earlier in the research program, as they provide a good setting and introduction to the present research proposal.
-Moreover, the design of the learning environment in the proposal and the related technology are the same, so that the description here will suffice and will not repeat.
+To provide a clear background and context to this proposal, we have placed our Preliminary Results before the Objectives and Significance.
+Moreover, the design of the proposed learning environment and related technology is retained from our previous grant to reduce repetition and improve clarity.